Ronette Lategan-Potgieter

 Biography

-As an educator and dietitian, I am passionate about communicating the benefits of optimal nutrition and how a lifetime of good dietary and lifestyle choices influence quality of life and longevity.
+As an educator and dietitian, I am passionate about communicating the profound impact of nutrition on health and well-being and how lifelong dietary and lifestyle choices can enhance quality of life, support optimal performance, and promote longevity.

 More About Ronette Lategan-Potgieter